 You want to start by regulating your breath (intra-abdominal pressure), strengthening your deep core muscles, then moving to more global, bigger muscles like the rectus abdominis and the oblique muscles only after being cleared by your pelvic physical therapist.
 These muscles are crucial to your body; it’s just about strengthening in appropriate ways!

-6. Address Diastasis Recti Between Pregnancies.
+6. Address Diastasis Recti between pregnancies

 Another thing I have heard clients say is, “Well, I plan to have more pregnancies, so I will just wait and deal with this once at the end of childbearing.”
 I don’t recommend this and it has nothing to do with aesthetics and everything to do with how your body will feel during your next pregnancy.
 We want you to be strong, stable, functional, and feeling good in your next pregnancy!